FAQs

 — AVSAB Humane Dog Training Position Statement (link to PDF)

-Click here to schedule a free phone consultation to learn more.
-If you need help finding a positive reinforcement trainer outside of our service area in Kansas City, we may be able to refer you to a trainer in your area.
-We also offer virtual sessions!
+Click here to schedule a free phone consultation to learn more, or see our list of services & pricing available in the Los Angeles area or virtually.
+If you need help finding a certified positive reinforcement trainer or behavior specialist outside of our service area in Los Angeles, we may be able to refer you to a trainer near you.

 Puppies should begin safe socialization as young as 8 weeks (click here to see the AVSAB position statement on early puppy socialization).
 At WuFF Dog Training, we focus on socialization, basic puppy manners such as potty training & bite inhibition, confidence building & simple obedience cues at home for young puppies still completing their vaccination schedule.